CyberDataLab/COnVIDa-lib/lib/README.md

 ##### `get_regions(country_code='ES')`
     Returns a list with the names of the Spanish provinces.

+    Parameters
-    country_code - string of the descriptions.
+    - country_code: string of the descriptions.
 Up to now, only 'ES' for Spanish provinces is available.

 ***